How To Buy Websites For A Profit In These Tricky Times

 One definite big trend we are seeing unfold – everyone is on the internet now and online browsing is already up 30%!

-And again as discussed on the special webinar local businesses are suddenly understanding the critical importance of getting an online presence asap.
+As we have talked about many times at our events, local businesses are suddenly understanding the critical importance of getting an online presence asap.

 So our students are busy – with both website builds for other businesses and building/renovating their own websites.